-C(t) = Quantity of carbon harvested and processed into timber forest products at the start of year t.
-The product of C(t) and $e^{-k}$ describes the carbon retained in timber products from year t to year t+1;
+C(t) = Quantity, in metric tonnes, of carbon harvested and processed into timber forest products at the start of year t.
+The product of C(t) and e^{-k} describes the carbon retained in timber products from year t to year t+1;

-$I{(t)}$ = Accumulation of timber products (in mass of carbon) at time t from new harvesting or recycled timber products.
-The product of the equation corresponds to the carbon contained in $I{(t)}$ maintained as a timber product at the end of year t after decomposition.
-The value is determined using the provincial distribution rate table in Division I of Schedule F, except where the promoter provides a different distribution rate as provided for in the second paragraph of section 45.
+I(t) = Accumulation of timber products (in mass of carbon) at time t from new harvesting or recycled timber products.
+The product of the equation corresponds to the carbon contained in I(t) maintained as a timber product at the end of year t after decomposition.
+The value is determined using the provincial matrix of distribution rates by product in Division I of Schedule F, except where the promoter uses a different matrix as provided for in the second paragraph of section 51.